Lemoncode/parcel-by-sample/08 linter/README.md

 - When you save the changes, then, we can see how the error referring to the console is not shown anymore.

 - Other example is the rule named [max-lines](http://eslint.org/docs/rules/max-lines).
-This rule _enforces a maximum number of lines per file, in order to aid in maintainability and reduce complexity._ For demo purposes we're going to configure it with a ridiculously low number of lines, that is, just one, so we can see the error.
+This rule _enforces a maximum number of lines per file, in order to aid in maintainability and reduce complexity_.
+For demo purposes we're going to configure it with a ridiculously low number of lines, that is, just one, so we can see the error.

   ./.eslintrc.json